Image: Listening to Ourselves by Nina Photography

-Gaylene is looking forward to sharing ideas on the fundamental skill of listening at the Birmingham Centre for Media & Cultural Research symposium on March 25th.
+Gaylene shared ideas on the fundamental skill of listening at the Birmingham Centre for Media & Cultural Research symposium on March 25th.

-Voice & Listening: Techniques for a Political Life is organised as a flipped conference, a cross-disciplinary debate on the politics, ethics and practice of voice and listening.
+Voice & Listening: Techniques for a Political Life was organised as a flipped conference, a cross-disciplinary debate on the politics, ethics and practice of voice and listening.

 Are we currently witnessing and experiencing a ‘crisis of voice’?
 Who has a voice?
 Whose voices are heard, and meaningfully engaged with, and whose are not?
 What does it mean to listen to others, or, conversely, to ignore them?

 They posed these questions with the acute awareness that the current global Covid-19 pandemic has not only exposed the fragility of human life to a dramatic extent, but has simultaneously revealed the ecological, societal and political dysfunctions that maintain and reproduce our unequal world.

 Gaylene did the Listening to Yourself exercise as a guest blog for the event.
 Here is her conversation with herself: